 Last 16-month average LOAD TIME:

 We’ve been monitoring SiteGround for over two years now in total, and we’ve never had any major issues with their support.

 They provide a knowledge base for customers to find their own quick answers.
-Otherwise, you can call in over the phone or hop on the 24-7 live chat.
+Otherwise, you can call in over the phone or use the 24/7 live chat.

-For this latest test, I opted for live chat and was connected with Vladislav in less than a minute.
+For this latest test, we opted for the live chat option and we were connected with Vladislav in less than a minute.

-Unlike other hosts, there was no noticeable delay between answers.
-So it seemed like he knew what he was talking about and didn’t have to look up answers each time we sent over a new curveball.
+Unlike other hosts, there was no noticeable delay in answers.
+So it seemed like he knew what he was talking about and didn’t have to look up answers each time we sent over a new question.

 Good experience all around.

 Whenever we see web hosts come out with a “DIY migration” option, it makes us a little anxious.
 That’s because most of them aren’t great, and they end up putting more burden on the customer.

 SiteGround might be the exception to this rule, though.
 They’ve created a free WordPress Migration plugin that you can upload to any site.